Skip to main content

 • aria-hidden

-These are obviously quite similar, but there is one important difference: the hidden attribute essentially works the same as display: none in CSS.
+These are quite similar, but there is one important difference: the hidden attribute essentially works the same as display: none in CSS.
 And since we only want it functionally hidden and not visually, we will add the aria-hidden attribute to our SVG.

 <label for="bnp-checkbox" class="bnp-custom-checkbox">